This post may contain affiliate links which won’t change your price but will share some commission.

 - Pat out the scone dough rather than rolling it.
 Scones don't rise much, so it doesn't take much to pat the dough out flat and keep it nice and thick.

-- When cutting out the scones, dip the cutter in flour to keep the dough from sticking to it.
+- Keep the dough from sticking.
+When cutting the scones, dip your knife or bench scraper in flour to keep the dough from sticking to it.

 - The secret to great scones is using cold butter.
 The cold butter in the dough melts in the oven and releases steam, creating airy pockets in the scone.
-Some people swear by using grated frozen butter, but I find that just really cold, cubed butter from the fridge cut into the flour with a pastry cutter works just fine for me.
-The most important part is to not let the butter, or the dough once the butter has been added, sit out long, which could allow the butter to come up to room temperature rather than staying cold.
+Some people swear by using grated frozen butter, but I find that just really cold, cubed butter from the fridge incorporated into the flour with a pastry cutter works just fine.
+The most important part is to not let the butter, or the dough once the butter has been added, sit out long.

-- And finally, scones are best served warm, although you can make them ahead and reheat in a low oven.
+Scones are best served warm and fresh out of the oven, although you can make them ahead and reheat in a low oven.
 But they really are best when eaten within a day or two of making them.
+Store them in an airtight container at room temperature.

 Yes!
-Scones freeze pretty well actually, so if you need to make them in advance or have leftovers that you want to save for another day, you can freeze baked scones for up to 3 months, then thaw on the counter and warm in the microwave or oven.
+Scones freeze pretty well, so if you need to make them in advance or have leftovers that you want to save for another day, you can freeze baked scones for up to 3 months, then thaw them on the counter and warm them in the microwave or oven.

-You can also shape the scone dough and freeze the scones individually on a baking sheet for about an hour before wrapping them up and transferring to a resealable freezer-safe bag for longer term storage.
-Freeze for up to 3 months, rhen either thaw in the fridge overnight and bake the next day for the regular amount of time.
+You can also shape the scone dough and freeze the scones individually on a baking sheet for about an hour before wrapping them and transferring to a resealable freezer-safe bag for longer term storage.
+Freeze for up to 3 months, then thaw them in the fridge overnight and bake the next day for the regular amount of time.
 Or you can bake them straight from frozen, although you will need to add 3-5 minutes to your bake time.

 More Breakfast Recipes You'll Love